In his great book Manhood Steve Biddulph coins the phrase Walking Wallets.

 But those 40 years working is what their husbands do to fund canapé and chardonnay habits.
 This reminds me a bit of The Salmon that expends its life force swimming upstream to its spawning grounds in order to reproduce, then dies of exhaustion.

 I understand this is not how most people live.
 It is a real but extreme example, chosen to illustrate a “lifestyle” (albeit not much life and not much style) that some higher-earning men fall into by accident.

 I can’t understand guys whose identity is so focussed on being the cash machine that they try to stop their wives / girlfriends from working.
 I assume they think having a non-earning spouse is another trophy, like a Porsche in the drive.
 This is insane.
-If your wife wants to work, you should be delighted.
-If she earns more than you, dude, put on some tunes and party.
-Unfortunately, I never had a wife / girlfriend that out-earned me but, if I had, I’d have been happier than a pig in shit.
+If your wife wants to work, you should be happy.
+Unfortunately, I never had a wife / girlfriend that out-earned me but, if I had, I’d have been delighted.

 Kane asked the rhetorical question: “How will Mum cope when Dad dies…what with her wide circle of friends, her varied hobbies and no one there to crush all the fun out of her life?.
 I thought this was quite funny.
 My wife, however, laughed so hard that I thought she might rupture something.
 Hhmmm.
 Sometimes the universe is trying to tell you something.